 Electricity in Vietnam

-In Vietnam the power sockets are of type A, C and D. The standard voltage is 110 / 220 V and the standard frequency is 50 Hz.
+In Vietnam the power plugs and sockets are of type A, C and D. The standard voltage is 110 / 220 V and the standard frequency is 50 Hz.

 Which power plugs and sockets in Vietnam?

-In Vietnam the power sockets are of type A, C and D. Check out the following pictures.
+In Vietnam the power plugs and sockets are of type A, C and D. Check out the following pictures.

 - Type A: mainly used in North and Central America, China and Japan.
 This socket only works with plug A.

 - Type C: also known as the standard "Euro" plug.
 This socket also works with plug E and plug F.

 - Type D: mainly used in India, Sri Lanka, Nepal, and some African countries.
 This socket only works with plug D.